 Homestuck: Aradia Megido was one before she died.
 Even after death, she continued exploring and retrieving items from ruins, except she was focused on one set of prediscovered ruins with the intent of using them to create Sgrub.

 Jade's Grandpa and his Alpha counterpart, Jake is also one.

+The fictional version of Jackie Chan from Jackie Chan Adventures.
 This trope is parodied, however, when he comes to his niece's career day and gives an accurate explanation of what archeology is like in real life.
 He'd rather do the proper archeology, but rarely has time before the bad guys show up to try to grab the artifact.